 Identifies people living on the streets through outreach and engagement strategies; assists them in obtaining vital records; and offers case management, transportation and housing.

-Works to increase access to SSI/SSDI (Social Security Income/Social Security Disability Income) disability benefits for individuals by guiding them through the Social Security Application process.
+Works to increase access to SSI/SSDI (Supplemental Security Income/Social Security Disability Income) disability benefits for individuals by guiding them through the Social Security Application process.

 Homeless Outreach Services is well established and has demonstrated a high level of success in assisting individuals with the SSI/SSDI application process and connecting them with critical services in the community.
 Since its inception in 2006, Homeless Outreach Services has assisted over 900 individuals in successfully obtaining disability benefits, an important first step to recovery, employment and housing.

 Park Center collaborates with Vanderbilt University Medical Center to provide psychiatric and basic medical care to individuals experiencing homelessness in Nashville.
 Each week, a Vanderbilt physician and residents accompany a Homeless Outreach staff member to non-traditional settings (streets, parks, homeless camps, etc.) to provide mental status exams, medication management, therapy and attend to other medical needs as appropriate to individuals who otherwise would not seek treatment in a hospital.

 - For adults in Davidson County (not appropriate for those for whom physical disability is primary)